sithmel/Do-androids-dream-of-electric-duck/README.md

   return order.getProductPrice() * order.quantity
 }
 ```
-Note: In this example I don't care what is "order" as soon as it support the method "getProductPrice" and attribute "quantity".
+Note: In this example I don't care what is "order" as soon as it supports the method "getProductPrice" and attribute "quantity".
 ---
 ### polymorphism
 <!-- .slide: data-background="./imgs/plug.jpg" -->